great-expectations/great_expectations/docs/integrations/integration_datahub.md

 `DataHubValidationAction` pushes Expectations metadata to DataHub.
 This includes

-- **Expectation Details**: Details of assertions (i.e. expectation) set on a Dataset (Table).
-Expectation set on a dataset in GE aligns with `AssertionInfo` aspect in DataHub.
-AssertionInfo captures the dataset and dataset fields on which assertion is applied, along with its scope, type and parameters.
+- **Expectation Details**: Details of assertions (i.e. Expectation) set on a Dataset (Table).
+Expectation set on a dataset in GE aligns with `AssertionInfo` aspect in DataHub. `AssertionInfo` captures the dataset and dataset fields on which assertion is applied, along with its scope, type and parameters.
 - **Expectation Results**: Evaluation results for an assertion tracked over time.
-Validation Result for an expectation in GE align with `AssertionRunEvent` aspect in DataHub.
-AssertionRunEvent captures the time at which validation was run, batch(subset) of dataset on which it was run, the success status along with other result fields.
+Validation Result for an Expectation in GE align with `AssertionRunEvent` aspect in DataHub. `AssertionRunEvent` captures the time at which Validation was run, Batch(subset) of dataset on which it was run, the success status along with other result fields.

 ### Dev loops unlocked by integration